appianps/ps-plugin-appianrpa-Snippets/snippets-low-code/snippet-ibm-3270-library/README.md

 Snippet IBM3270 Manager Library is a low code workflow library to ease the management of an IBM3270 terminal using Appian RPA.
 # Main functions

-  - Set Emulator
+  - IBM Set Emulator
-  - Find Text
+  - IBM Find Text
+  - IBM Get Text at Line
+  - IBM Get Text at Coordinate
-  - Go to Text Position
+  - IBM Go to Text Position
-  - Go to Coordinates
+  - IBM Go to Coordinates
-  - Write Here
+  - IBM Write Here
-  - Write at Coordinates
+  - IBM Write at Coordinates
-  - Write at Label (with Offset)
+  - IBM Write at Label (with Offset)

 You can also: